During the 46th Regular Session of the Human Rights Council, UN-Secretary General António Guterres

 Salient features of the National policy for women empowerment:

-The policy draft also talks about special emphasis to be given on healthcare challenges faced by adolescents.
+also talks about special emphasis to be given on healthcare challenges faced by adolescents.
 It aims to focus on the reproductive and sexual health needs of adolescents.
 Moreover, it also addresses the dearth of healthcare about mental and physiological issues for menopausal women.
 To ensure checkups and treatments during and post-pregnancy for surrogates, it aims to provide healthcare coverage.
-It also aims to address the issue of female-centric sterilization to shift focus on male sterilization as well.
+It also aims to address the issue of female-centric sterilization to shift focus on male sterilization as we

 8. The Surrogacy (Regulation) Bill, 2019

 This bill was introduced in 2019 by the Minister of Health and Family Welfare, Dr. Harsh Vardhan, in Lok Sabha.
 The Bill defines surrogacy as a practice where a woman gives birth to a child for a couple to hand over the child after the birth to the intending couple.
 It is only allowed for intending couples who suffer from proven infertility, non-commercial purposes, prostitution, or other exploitation forms.